 Some Additional Tips to Improve your Drupal site's Ranking

-Just to let you know, in the time you took to read the blog until this point,
+Just to let you know, while you were reading this blog:

 - More than a million Google searches were made.